jamsiedaly/2048-Assignment/README.md

 Great news, if you've been able to follow along you should have a working game of 2048!
 I recommend playing a few games and try to find some bugs in it.

+This code is far from perfect, maye have a look around and try to find some room for improvement